Jinha Choi

 Top Award — Korea Defense Intelligence Command AI Security Competition

-Awarded by Commander Sangho Moon, KDIC
+Awarded by Major General Sangho Moon (OF-7), Commander, KDIC

 Proposed an on-device AI framework for military systems with partial internet exposure, designed to support operational convenience while strengthening protection against security vulnerabilities and malicious misuse.